shwetavw/node-mssql/README.md

 A small demo, how to use mssql package in nodejs if we are using sql server database.
 No UI or html form to save data in database.
-Cpvers how to get data, insert data and bulk insert in sql server database.
+Covers how to get data, insert data and bulk insert in sql server database.
 Saved sql in .env configuration file.
 This demo is for my blog article.